yalue/onnxruntime_go/CONTRIBUTING.md

    `onnxruntime_test.go` or `onnxruntime_training_test.go`) to serve as a sanity check.

- - If a test is for an platform-dependent or execution-provider-dependent feature, the test must be skipped if run on an unsupported system.
+ - If a test is for a platform-dependent or execution-provider-dependent feature, the test must be skipped if run on an unsupported system.

  - No tests should panic.
 Always check errors and fail rather than allowing